UniversalDependencies/docs/_pl/index.md

 ### Verbal Features

 * Typical Polish verbs (including auxiliaries) have lexical [Aspect](), either imperfective (`Imp`) or perfective (`Perf`).
 There is, however, a class of verb-like words, marked as [VERB]() with the universal `VerbType` feature with the language-specific `Quasi` value, which do not inflect for person and do not have aspect.
-  * The `Aspect` feature is also used with the corresponding derived nouns (gerunds) and adjectives (participles), if they have the `VerbForm` feature.
+  * The `Aspect` feature is also used with de-verbal nouns (gerunds) and adjectives (participles), if they have the `VerbForm` feature.
 * Finite verbs have one of three values of [Mood](): `Ind`, `Imp` or `Cnd`.
-The conditional mood is only used with conditional auxiliary _(by)_.
-The finite part of the auxiliary, if present _(m, ś, śmy, ście),_ as well as the l-participle of the main verb, needed to form a periphrastic conditional, are not marked with this feature.
+The conditional mood is only used with the conditional auxiliary (_by_).
+The “mobile inflection” auxiliary _(m, ś, śmy, ście)_, if present, as well as the l-participle of the main verb needed to form a periphrastic conditional, are not marked with this feature.
 * Verbs in the indicative mood always have one of three values of [Tense](): `Past`, `Pres` or `Fut`.
   Note that `Tense=Pres` is also used with forms of perfective verbs, which are formally present, but semantically future.
   Hence both _idę do domu_ “I am going home” and _przyjdę do domu_ “I will come home” end up marked as `Tense=Pres`.